 Teaching and Learning

-- Training: We have instituted DEI training for OWU employees, which began Jan.
-25 and includes training to understand implicit bias, develop language tools for clearer campus communication, and understand how dominant culture norms can manifest in the workplace.
-Fifty employees began the three in-depth workshops this month, with each workshop being followed by smaller group discussions led by members of the DEI Council.
-These workshops will be completed by additional cohorts in the future, with the ultimate goal of including all employees in such workshops.
-The online training modules will be implemented by each division of the University following completion of the workshop series.
-These modules will be taken by all OWU employees, search committees, and students this Spring.
+- We have instituted DEI training for OWU employees, which includes training to understand implicit bias, develop language tools for clearer campus communication, and understand how dominant culture norms can manifest in the workplace.
+The online training modules will be taken by all OWU employees, search committees, and students this spring.
+Many departments already have completed the training and follow-up discussions to address any questions.
 All new students and employees will complete the module series as part of their orientations to OWU.

-- Faculty Equity Fellows: Ohio Wesleyan has announced a faculty development teaching initiative in Academic Affairs that supports a cohort of 25 faculty through a seven-month reading series and a set of curriculum workshops to retool a course to make it equitable and inclusive.
-The Equity Fellows were announced Jan.
-25.
+- Ohio Wesleyan has created a faculty development teaching initiative that supports a cohort of 25 faculty, known as Equity Fellows, through a seven-month reading series and a set of curriculum workshops to retool a course to make it equitable and inclusive.

 Recruitment and Retention

-- Faculty Hiring (Focused Cohort): In our academic programs, we have launched a search process for 10 new tenure-track faculty as a cohort with a particular focus on flexibility, interdisciplinarity, and diversity, equity, and inclusion.
+- We are continuing with the hiring of our 10 new tenure-track faculty.
+They are being hired as a cohort with a particular focus on flexibility and interdisciplinarity as well as diversity, equity, and inclusion.
 These hires get us close to the faculty count of 100 approved by the Board of Trustees.
-The required emphasis on DEI in each of the 10 searches offers the possibility to significantly enhance diversity within our faculty.
+The required emphasis on DEI offers the possibility to significantly enhance diversity within our faculty.

 - DEI Emphasis in Hiring Process: All job advertisements contain inclusive language to build the largest funnel for a diverse pool.
 This new advertisement language highlights OWU’s anti-racist and equity commitments, describes our location (including Columbus) and benefits, and features an expanded EEOC statement.
 For the first time, all applications will contain not only a statement about teaching but also a statement about the applicant’s DEI philosophy, teaching, practice, and work with students.
 New web pages have been built highlighting DEI community-based resources in our region and a landing page describing our Ohio 5 and GLCA consortia signaling our wider BIPOC faculty communities for incoming faculty.
 Newly created OWU affinity groups for BIPOC and LGBTQ+ faculty also are listed on the website.
 All job advertisements will be posted in at least one if not more DEI-focused academic professional organizations and/or sites.
 New processes have been constructed to post the “multiple position job advertisement” in as many DEI-focused academic professional organizations as possible.

 - DEI Training in Hiring Process: Department chairs, departments, and DEI search inclusion advocates will receive anti- and implicit bias training.
-Search committees will receive support and workshops throughout the entire job process on equitable hiring practices including creating inclusive job advertisements, selecting candidates for interviewing, best practice in interviewing, inclusive virtual “on-campus” interviews, and then post-hire inclusive on-boarding.
+Search committees will receive support and workshops throughout the entire job process on equitable hiring practices including creating inclusive job advertisements, selecting candidates for interviewing, best practices in interviewing, inclusive virtual “on-campus” interviews, and then post-hire inclusive onboarding.

 - The Delaware MLK Committee and OWU pre-recorded a panel discussion featuring local leaders and activists discussing “The Way Forward” in today’s national climate.
 This annual event also is responsible for raising funds for the MLK Scholarship fund for Delaware students.

-- Programming: The Office of Multicultural Student Affairs (OMSA) has developed a robust array of programs throughout the spring semester that provide opportunities for education, support, and recognition of our diverse campus community.
-Those events will be advertised through the OWU Daily, and will soon be available on the OMSA website.
+- OMSA continues to offer many programs throughout the spring semester that provide opportunities for education, support, and recognition of our diverse campus community.
+Those events will be advertised through the OWU Daily, and are available on the OMSA website.